SMX West 2014 Archives - Page 2 of 2 - Bruce Clay, Inc. BlogMarch 11, 2014

 In March 2014 Danny Sullivan will lead a keynote chat with Amit at SMX West in San Jose.

-In anticipation of this SMX hour of power, I reviewed the last keynote interview Mr. Singhal had with Internet marketing mogul Guy Kawasaki at SXSW 2013.
+In anticipation of this SMX hour of power, I reviewed the last keynote interview Mr. Singhal had with Digital marketing mogul Guy Kawasaki at SXSW 2013.
 Below are six lessons I learned from listening to Amit Singhal talk shop for an hour; all of which will help you do your job better, and two of which (the first and the last) may even make you a better person.